-The purpose of Part XII.2 tax in the ITA is to avoid situations whereby non-residents of Canada reduce their tax burden by holding assets or operating a business in Canada through a trust which is a resident of Canada for tax purposes instead of directly holding the assets or operating the business.
+The purpose of Part XII.2 tax in the ITA is to avoid situations whereby non-residents of Canada reduce their tax burden by holding assets or operating a business in Canada through a trust which a resident of Canada for tax purposes instead of directly holding the assets or operating the business.
 In fact, a non-resident who operates a business in Canada and later disposes of it and realizes a capital gain will be taxable in Canada at the same rate as a Canadian resident on his or her business income and on the capital gain thus realized.
-In the absence of the Part XII.2 tax, the non-resident could operate his or her business and hold the business assets through a trust resident in Canada to avoid being himself or herself liable for Part I tax.
+In the absence of the Part XII.2 tax, the non-resident could operate his or Part XII.2 tax applicable to trusts: a potentially exp ensive tax whic his often overlooked her business and hold the business assets through a trust resident in Canada to avoid being himself or herself liable for Part I tax.